yaustar/yaustar.github.io/playcanvas-devtools/readme.md

 ![Mini Stats menu](images/ministats-menu.jpg)

 ## Physics debug renderer
 Render physics volumes in the scene.
-Requires the script to be added to the scene first by clicking on `addPhysicsDebug`.
+Requires initialisation first by clicking on `addPhysicsDebug`.

 ![Physics menu](images/physics-menu.jpg)

+This adds new options to enable/disable the rendering and more.

 ![Physics menu expanded](images/physics-expanded-menu.jpg)

 ## Graph Inspector